 Born in Dallas, Texas, Dr. Patrick Flynn is presently an adjunct instructor at several institutions of higher education in the Spartanburg and Greenville area.
-In addition to Spartanburg Methodist College, he is also on faculty at Bob Jones University, Converse College, and USC-Upstate.
+In addition to Spartanburg Methodist College, he is also on faculty at Bob Jones University, Converse University, and USC-Upstate.
 He currently teaches courses in guitar performance, music history, theory, piano performance, and is the director of several instrumental ensembles of distinction.

 Dr. Patrick Flynn earned his DMA and MMus degrees at the University of Memphis, where he studied with the international recording artist Dr. Lily Afshar.
 As a student, he was awarded a full tuition scholarship and also the prestigious “Graduate Performance Award.“ He was the first recipient of a Doctoral of Musical Arts degree in classical guitar performance in 2005 from the University of Memphis.
 His undergraduate degree is from Florida Atlantic University, where he studied with Dr. Ken Keaton, a student of Pepe Romero and Juan Mercadal.